Ghenghis/Travian-Solo/docs/README.md

 👉 **Begin with**: [FIX-01-MYSQL-CONVERSION.md](FIX-01-MYSQL-CONVERSION.md)

-This will convert the project from PostgreSQL to MySQL, which is the foundation for everything else.
+This initializes and verifies the MySQL schema baseline needed for everything else.

 ---